squareBQ/LibDemo/README.md

 # LibDemo
-One demo about android library useage.
+A demo about android library usage.